Good Gottesman-Kitaev-Preskill codes from the NTRU cryptosystem: Decoding GKP codes from NTRU lattices

 such that

 The Gram-Schmidt norm is trivially upper bounded by

 such that we obtain

-This lower bound on the Gram-Schmidt norm of the secret basis is large, when the secret key pairs $(f,g), (F,G)$, with length on a scale of $O\lr{\sqrt{n}}$ are short relative to $q \geq n$, which is expected to be the case by construction of the cryptosystem.
-This bound yields a BDD radius of $\epsilon_B \sim O\lr{1/\sqrt{n}}$
+This lower bound on the Gram-Schmidt norm of the secret basis is large, when the secret key pairs $(f,g), (F,G)$, with length on a scale of $\Omega\lr{\sqrt{n}}$ are short relative to $q \geq n$, which is expected to be the case by construction of the cryptosystem.
+More concretely, for $\Phi=x^n+1$, the NTRUSign construction in \cite[Lemma 4.6]{StehleSteinfeld} asserts that $(F,G)$ can be found such that $\|(F,G)\| \leq \sigma n$, where $\sigma \approx n^c \sqrt{q} $ is the standard deviation of the discrete Gaussian distribution used to sample the discrete Gaussians.
+This bound yields a BDD radius not smaller than $\epsilon_B \sim O\lr{1/\mathtt{poly}(n)}$.

 We compare this to the bound obtained from the public basis, when the input basis $H$ is $\delta$-LLL reduced \cite{LLL}.
 Building on an argument by Eldar and Hallgreen, Ducas and van Woerden \cite{Eldar, DucasBDD} have shown that for a $q$-ary lattice (for $q=c^n$), Babai's algorithm can solve BDD up to which has also been extended to general $q$ in ref.~\cite{AllenBDD}. \endproof